 Almaz is an award-winning Creative Copywriter and Freelance Journalist represented by Milly Reilly at Jo Unwin Literary Agency.
 ‘Kayleigh Daniels Dated’ is her debut self-initiated project.
-She writes about sexuality for leading publications including British Vogue, Campaign, Refinery29 and VICE.
-And also scripts audio stories for audio outlets Dipsea, and Meet Cute.
+She writes about sexuality for leading publications including British Vogue, Campaign, Refinery29, Stylist and VICE.
+And has also scripted stories for audio outlets Dipsea and Ferly.

 She speaks about why sex positivity needs championing for Decolonising Contraception, a not-for-profit, community interest group formed by people of colour, working within sexual and reproductive health.
 She is a Sexual Health Education Facilitator, with School of Sexuality Education (formerly Sexplain), an independent organisation which runs inclusive and comprehensive sex ed workshops in schools around the UK.

 Almaz is also a classically trained violinist and has appeared on national television, at music festivals and on stage with several London collectives.